chriskok/ProjectBistro/README.md

 ## Installation

-1. Download the zip file here: -
+1. Download the .exe and _Data files here: https://github.com/chriskok/ProjectBistro/tree/master/ProjectBistro%20Game%20Builds

-2. Unzip the file.
+2. Make sure they're in the same place on your computer and run the .exe file.

-3. Run the .exe file or .apk file (for mobile devices) and follow the tutorial.

 ---